 The peanut powder will start clumping together, scrape sides and continue grinding.

-at this point, the butter will not need much scraping and the machine will run smoother.
+The clumps will start getting smoother and creamier, at this point.
+The butter will not need much scraping and the machine will run smoother.

-For the food processor, once it starts getting creamy, you don’t really need to scrape the sides anymore as long as you started out with a good volume of peanuts for the size of your processor.
-The larger the food processor, the larger the quantity of peanuts needed for it to grind efficiently.
+For the food processor, once it starts getting creamy, you don’t really need to scrape the sides anymore.Make sure you started out with a good volume of peanuts for the size of your processor.
+The larger the food processor, the larger the quantity of peanut needed for it to grind efficiently.

 For the blender dry mill, you might need to work in small batches.